DennisIrimu/instagram/instagram/README.md

 #### By **[Dennis Irimu](https://github.com/DennisIrimu/)**

 ## Description
-This is a django web app clone of InstaGram whereby a user can create an account, view images, share images, like other users images and comment on them, Users have privileges of viewing images on the homepage.
+This is a django web app clone of InstaGram whereby a user can create an account, view images, share images, like other users images and comment on them.

 ### User Stories